Verizon DSL Router Caught Red-Handed !

 Update April 2011 - This page

-was referenced on DSLReports.com, and I've received a number
+was referenced on DSLReports.com and Reddit.
+I received a number

-things.
-Below are some thoughts and additional information.
+things, or abusive comments.
+Below are some thoughts and

 I should have explained up front that I didn't go hunting for these